huynhbaotoan/aws-batch-workshop/Module8.md

 # Next step

 You have successfully built an batch job in a Docker container that can elastically scale to your needs and automatically retries upon failures!
+You can explore job.py, and discover how to run it with parameters.

+You can try to run the job with other deployments - Fargate...

 Or if you are done, go to [clean up](cleanup.md) section to clean up the environment.